andremoresco/async-tasks/README.md

-# G Suite Safe - Gmail Backup
+# Async tasks

-Project to provide for our clients a Gmail backup service.
+This project simulate a backup running async method in background using CompletableFuture.

 ## Tech Stack